-The ECPD activities of the IRL program are provided in the following three packages:
+The ECPD activities of the EDLP program are provided in the following two packages:

 - (A) Participation at standard 21⁄2 day courses in various languages and in locations convenient to majority of participants.
 Due to intense, interactive didactics the number of course participants is limited to 15-20.
-Fee: 790 € for a single participant, the second from an organisation is entitled to a 20%, and the third participant to a 30% discount. - (B) Package "B" mentoring/coaching is available to candidates interested in the courses, but being unable to be absent from their offices for the full duration of 21⁄2 days they can still join some of the sessions (in others they can be represented by their nominated colleague), and are entitled to post-course mentoring/coaching about 3 hours over a period of 1 month after the course.
-Fee: 550 €, with the same discounts for further participants from an organisation, as under (A). - (C) Structured consulting-mentoring and educational services is a package of services provided on the basis of an annual contract covering services in varuious areas of interest representation, public and government affairs, and lobbying provided by IRL Faculty members (monthly fees starting from 360€).
+The fee is 985 € for a single participant, the second from an organisation is entitled to 20%, and the third participant to a 30% discount. - (B) Structured consulting-mentoring and educational services is a package of services provided on the basis of an annual contract covering services in various areas of interest representation, public and government affairs, and lobbying provided by EDLN Faculty members (monthly fees starting from € 480), fully adapted to specific needs of partner organisations.